Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: SparNet: Architecture Overview and Details

+As shown in Figure \ref{fig:architecture}, the optimal model of \mymethod is obtained by jointly solving the two separate optimization problems of minimizing $\mathcal{L}_c$ and the loss of the chosen MP problem, each equipped with an $L^2$ weight regularization term.
+With this architecture, the weights of the MP head are affected only by the backpropagation of its loss error, and the classification parameters ($\theta_c$) are affected only by the $\mathcal{L}_c$ error.
+Then both losses contribute to updating the weights of the backbone ($\theta_f$) through a weighted combination of their gradients (whose weights are a hyperparameter of the method).
+When multiple auxiliary tasks are used, each of them is optimized independently and (again) their weighted gradients are combined with that of the action classification head to optimize the backbone.

-As for the implementation, while the design of \mymethod network can leverage over many possible convolutional deep architectures, we choose for our experiments a ResNet-34 model pre-trained on ImageNet, which is both a lightweight and powerful backbone.
-The MS head receives in input the features extracted from the \texttt{conv5\_x} block of the ResNet (whose size is $7 \times 7 \times 512$) and reduces their channels to 100.
-The size $s^2$ of the resulting motion maps is, therefore, $49$.
-The ground-truth motion maps are computed with a method similar to the one described in \cite{Pathak2017}, where the main difference is that we extract \quotes{stabilized} motion information exploiting the Improved Dense Trajectories (IDT) proposed in \cite{Wang2013}.
-The main idea of IDTs is first to compensate for the effect of camera motion (by estimating the homography that relates adjacent frames) and then to label as \textit{moving} the keypoints that can be tracked reliably for 10 frames and are not identified as camera motion.
+\textbf{\mymethod: Implementation.} While \mymethod network can leverage over many possible backbones, we choose for our experiments a ResNet-34 model pre-trained on ImageNet.
+The motion-prediction heads receive in input the features extracted from the \texttt{conv5\_x} block of the ResNet (whose size is $7 \times 7 \times 512$).
+The MS and OFC heads reduce the feature channels to 100 and the size $s^2$ of their resulting ground truth is, therefore, $49$.
+Both OFR deconvolutional blocks have a $3 \times 3$ kernel and a stride of 2.
+The first reduces the input feature channels to 100 and the second to two (i.e., the estimated horizontal and vertical optical flow displacements).
+The final value of $r$ is 35.
+As for the ground truths, we compute the dense optical flow with the Gunnar-Farneback method \cite{FarnebackGunnar}.